rust-lang/rfcs/active/0000-allocator.md

-This RFC deliberately leaves some implementation details unspecified and left for a future RFC after we have more direct experience with the API's proposed here; for more discussion, see the section:
+This RFC deliberately leaves some implementation details unspecified and left for a future RFC after we have more direct experience with the API's proposed here.
+In particular, the high-level API is not meant for users to implement themselves; instead, users are meant to implement an instance of the `RawAlloc` trait, and then use that as input when constructing one of the `typed_alloc` implementations provided via the standard library (see `StdAlloc` and `Direct` below).
+For more discussion, see the section:
 [Why is half of the implementation missing](#wheres-the-beef).

 # Table of Contents